 Borra Vineyards in Lodi, California, is one of those growers.
 We met Steve Borra years ago.
 Wearing cowboy boots and driving an old pickup he gave us a tour of the “ranch.”
 Not a steer to be seen on this ranch — just acres of beautifully tended vines.
 Steve’s passion for grapes is obvious and tasting the wines from his own small winery confirmed his commitment to quality.
 We have been buying his grapes ever since.

 Borra specializes in Zinfandel, Cabernet Sauvignon, Merlot, and Shiraz.
 These grapes thrive in Lodi’s very warm summers and reach perfect ripeness even in unusually cool summers – 2011 being one of those.
-When we talk about wines exhibiting true varietal character, about exhibiting fresh off the vine flavor, few growers deliver better fruit than Steve Borra.
+When we talk about great California red wines exhibiting true varietal character, about exhibiting fresh off the vine flavor, few growers deliver better fruit than Steve Borra.

-We had a chat with our winemaker, Dennis Dunham, to get his take on the flavor profile of our Soft White wine.
+We had a chat with our winemaker, Dennis Dunham, to get his take on the flavor profile of our Sweet White wine.
 Made from Niagara grapes, it’s a fun and refreshing sweet white wine for any time.
 You’ll enjoy bright, floral aromas on the nose, followed by carefully preserved flavors with a rich finish and lingering sweetness.